How is Assam tea used in cooking and baking?

 Assam tea is one of the most popular black teas in the world, and has been produced in India’s northeast region of Assam since 1823.
 The history of Assam tea can be traced back to the early 19th century British rule in India, when Robert Bruce, a Scottish adventurer, was sent to the region by the East India Company to investigate reports of a new variety of tea plant.
 After discovering it, Bruce brought samples back to Calcutta and began cultivating them at his own plantation.

-See also What are the different types of Earl Grey Tea and how do they differ?
+See also What are the differences between traditional Earl Grey Tea and modern variations?

 Later, British settlers established several large tea gardens in Assam.
 They employed local laborers and implemented advanced cultivation techniques that allowed for better yields and quality production.
 By the mid-1800s, Assam was producing some of the finest teas in India and exporting them to other parts of the world.